ClickHouse/ClickHouse/docs/en/operations/table_engines/custom_partitioning_key.md

 Note that on the operating server, you cannot manually change the set of parts or their data on the file system, since the server will not know about it.
 For non-replicated tables, you can do this when the server is stopped, but we do not recommend it.
 For replicated tables, the set of parts cannot be changed in any case.

-The 'detached' directory contains parts that were detached from the table using the [DETACH](#alter_detach-partition) query.
+The `detached` directory contains parts that were detached from the table using the [DETACH](#alter_detach-partition) query.
 The corrupted parts are also moved to this directory, instead of being deleted.
-The server does not use the parts from the 'detached' directory.
+The server does not use the parts from the `detached` directory.
 You can add, delete, or modify the data in this directory at any time – the server will not know about this until you run the [ATTACH](../../query_language/alter.md#alter_attach-partition) query.

 ClickHouse allows you to perform operations with the partitions: delete them, copy from one table to another, or create a backup.
 See the list of all operations in the section [Manipulations With Partitions and Parts](../../query_language/alter.md#alter_manipulations-with-partitions).